Los Angeles Dodgers: Uniforms

-The current design was created in 1939 and has remained the same ever since with only cosmetic changes.
+The current design was created in 1939.
 Originally intended for the 1951 World Series for which the ballclub failed to qualify, red numbers under the "Dodgers" script were added to the home uniform in 1952.
 The road jersey also has a red uniform number under the script.
 When the franchise moved from Brooklyn to Los Angeles, the city name on the road jersey changed, and the stylized "B" was replaced with the interlocking "LA" on the caps in 1958.
 In 1970, the Dodgers removed the city name from the road jerseys and had "Dodgers" on both the home and away uniforms.
-The city script returned to the road jerseys in 1999, and the tradition-rich Dodgers flirted with an alternate uniform for the first time since 1944 (when all-blue satin uniforms were introduced).
+The city script returned to the road jerseys in 1999, and the club introduced an alternate uniform for the first time since 1944 (when all-blue satin uniforms were introduced).
 These 1999 alternate jerseys had a royal top with the "Dodgers" script in white across the chest, and the red number on the front.
 These were worn with white pants and a new cap with a silver brim, a top button, and a Dodger logo.
-These alternates proved unpopular and the team abandoned them after only one season.
-They would, however, bring back the blue jerseys in recent years but only wear them in spring training games.
+The team abandoned them after one season.
+Blue jerseys later returned as spring training tops.
 In 2014, the Dodgers introduced an alternate road jersey: a gray version with the "Dodgers" script instead of the city name.
-Since its introduction, however, the road jersey with the "Dodgers" script was used more often than the road jersey with the "Los Angeles" script, so much that the team now considers it as a primary road uniform.
 In 2018, the Dodgers wore their 60th anniversary patch to honor the 60 years of being in Los Angeles.